DSchaedler/dinraal/README.md

 b =  (int, float) blue portion of the triangle's color.
 a =  (int, float) alpha portion of the triangle's color.

 All methods in Dinraal accept their options in hash notation.
+This allows for extra or missing options to be ignored or inferred.

 # Methods